Death toll in massive Bangladesh ferry fire rises to 40

-DHAKA, Bangladesh (AP) — Bangladeshi authorities buried 23 unclaimed bodies on Saturday after a day-long search failed to recover more victims or survivors of a massive fire on a crowded river ferry that left 40 people dead.
+DHAKA, Bangladesh — Bangladeshi authorities buried 23 unclaimed bodies on Saturday after a daylong search failed to recover more victims or survivors of a massive fire on a crowded river ferry that left 40 people dead.

 Habibur Rahman, a top government official, said he had an incomplete list of 17 missing people who were on board the ferry on Friday when the fire awoke passengers around 3 a.m., forcing many to leap into cold waters and swim ashore.